Az-Net/Unified-Theory/TCMS Theory.md

 The study of [transcendental numbers](https://en.m.wikipedia.org/wiki/Transcendental_number) is already a complex and fascinating topic, and the addition of [compactness](https://en.m.wikipedia.org/wiki/Compact_space) and [multidimensionality](https://en.m.wikipedia.org/wiki/Multidimensional_system) would only add to the challenge and the potential rewards.

 TCMS Theory has the potential to help us understand infinity in a way that we never have before.
-However, it is also possible that it could lead us down a rabbit hole of madness.
-Only time will tell what the true potential this field of study has.

 # Extending Transcendental Numbers